dhirajsriram/npm-tabs/README.md

 source npm-tabs.sh
 ```

+- This will automatically look for the necessary dependencies and will install them is necessary
 - Now while typing npm run (default command to run npm scripts) press tab to show the list of suggested commands

 ## Example